 Lacrosse at East Grand Rapids continued to grow through the late 80’s and early 90’s.
 In early 90’s, Mike Schanhals (currently the head coach at Hope College) took the reigns of the lacrosse program and led the Pioneers to their first 2 state championships in 1993 and 1994.
 After Mike left the program to pursue teaching in another district, the program was led in the interim by East’s hockey coach Jim Dart.
 Coach Dart would lead the Pioneers to their 3rd state title in 1996.
 Former East Grand Rapids and Johns Hopkins Alumni Greg Tanis would return to EGR to take over the lacrosse program.
 Greg not only led ’99 squad to the 4th state title, he also upgraded the Pioneer’s schedule by competing in the top division in the state.
 This put top private school teams like Brother Rice, Detroit Country Day, and Cranbrook on East’s regular season schedule.
 Coach Tanis left to pursue his career out of state.
 His assistant, Dan Wood, would take over the program in 2001, but he too would leave after that season to pursue his career and family outside of Michigan.
 The reality was that if EGR was going to remain competitive in the sport and continue to grow they would need to have consistent leadership.

 Cedric Soubry coached the Pioneers for two years, 2012 and 2013 falling to the ultimate state champion both years in the Semifinal game.
-Current coach, Mike Stankiewicz, a 2008 Brother Rice graduate (All State, All Midwest, and the team was the 2008 Inside Lacrosse National Champion), again coached the Pioneers to the semifinal game and lost to the ultimate state champion in 2014.
+In 2014 and 2015, Mike Stankiewicz, a 2008 Brother Rice graduate (All State, All Midwest, and the team was the 2008 Inside Lacrosse National Champion), again coached the Pioneers to the semifinal game and lost to the ultimate state champion in 2014.
+We were fortunate to have Rick DeBlasio and Adam Vincent return as coaches for the 2016 season where they brought the team to the state championship game.

 The success of the lacrosse program at EGR is due in a large part to the foundations that are built in the grade school and middle school programs.
 Prior to 1995, the high school program (varsity and junior varsity) were the only teams.
 In 1995, led by the efforts of Rob Elliott, the first middle school team was formed.
 Rob was assisted by Adam Vincent that first year and the two grew the program from that first year of 2 games (both against Forest Hills!) and 25 players to a robust full season schedule including games and tournaments in Detroit and over 75 players from grade 6 to 8.
 From there, the program was pushed down into the grade school where lacrosse is formally coached as early as 1st grade.